 Hearing the Bible

 The Bible is God’s Word, and preaching is the primary way God speaks to us.
 Although it is an ancient book, it is a living book which continues to be applicable to our lives today.
 We come to it with reverence, recognizing its divine authority, but also honestly, admitting where we are resistant to it and asking questions when we don’t understand.

 The church is a family, not just a place to meet on Sundays.
 Christians need each other — for encouragement, comfort, correction, and sometimes just to talk.
 Like any family, it’s not always pretty.
 There are sorrows and sins, disagreements and fights.
 We are committed to loving one another and sharing life together – when it’s easy, but especially when it’s hard.
 Come see for yourself!

 Jason was born and raised in San Francisco.
 In 2005, he came to Bloomington to study the violin at IU.
 Sensing a call to ministry, he began pastoral training at New Geneva Academy, finishing in 2014.
 Jason was ordained as a Pastor in Evangel Presbytery in 2021.
-Jason married Chen in 2018 and they have two children, Jane and Paul.
+Jason married Chen in 2018 and they have three children, Jane, Paul, and Ava.

 Provisional Elders Board

 Paul Belcher – (Pastor, Christ Church, Cincinnati)

 Josh Congrove – (Elder, Trinity Reformed Church, Bloomington)